Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 For the AI era, all three placebos yield GSADF statistics well below their respective 10 percent critical values ($-0.223$, $0.712$, and $0.869$ against $\text{CV}_{0.10} = 1.334$), consistent with the baseline technology adjustment (test statistic $= -0.275$).
 This is expected: when no explosive dynamic exists in the data, neither the correct nor incorrect covariates will produce a rejection.

 The dot-com results are more nuanced.
-Industrial production does not reject ($\text{test statistic} = 1.460 < \text{CV}_{0.10} = 1.768$; $R^2 = 0.743$), confirming that a generic macroeconomic variable cannot replicate the technology adjustment's bubble-elimination effect.
+Industrial production does not reject ($\text{test statistic} = 1.460 < \text{CV}_{0.10} = 1.768$; $R^2 = 0.743$), showing that a generic macroeconomic variable does not replicate the technology adjustment's residual pattern.
 The VIX could not be tested for the dot-com era because the CBOE VIX series begins in January~1990, providing only 12 training observations, which is insufficient for reliable DOLS estimation.
 However, consumer sentiment rejects at both the 10 and 5 percent levels ($\text{test statistic} = 2.283$, $\text{CV}_{0.10} = 1.768$, $\text{CV}_{0.05} = 2.025$).
 The result requires careful interpretation.
 The sentiment-based DOLS specification achieves a low $R^2$ of only~0.308, indicating that sentiment is a poor predictor of log price levels; the resulting price gap retains most of the original price variation, including both the fundamental and speculative components.
 Moreover, during the dot-com boom, consumer sentiment was itself heavily influenced by the technology-driven equity rally through wealth effects \citep{Shiller2015}, making it endogenous to the very dynamics it is intended to ``placebo'' against.
-The sentiment rejection therefore does not undermine the identification strategy; it reflects the fact that sentiment is not exogenous to the bubble.
+The sentiment rejection therefore does not undermine the identification strategy, but it reinforces the broader point that covariate choice and exogeneity matter.